Kind Hearts and Coronets: Plot

 Louis next targets Henry D'Ascoyne, a keen amateur photographer.
 He meets Henry and is charmed by his wife, Edith.
 He substitutes petrol for paraffin in the lamp in Henry's darkroom, with fatal results.
 Louis decides that Edith is fit to be his duchess.
-The Reverend Lord Henry D'Ascoyne is the next victim.
-Posing as the Bishop of Matabeleland, Louis poisons Lord Henry's after-dinner port.
+The Reverend Lord Henry D'Ascoyne is the next victim and Louis, posing as the Bishop of Matabeleland, poisons Lord Henry's after-dinner port.
 From the window of his flat, Louis then uses a bow and arrow to shoot down the balloon from which the suffragette Lady Agatha D'Ascoyne is dropping leaflets over London.
 Admiral Lord Horatio D'Ascoyne presents a challenge, as he rarely sets foot on land.
 However, by chance he conveniently insists on going down with his ship after causing a collision at sea.
 Louis next sends General Lord Rufus D'Ascoyne a jar of caviar which contains a bomb.

 When Edith agrees to marry Louis, they notify Ethelred, the childless, widowed eighth duke.
 He invites them to spend a few days at Chalfont Castle.
-When Ethelred casually informs Louis that he intends to remarry in order to produce an heir, Louis arranges a hunting "accident".
+When Ethelred casually informs Louis that he intends to remarry in order to produce an heir, Louis arranges a "accident" with a shotgun.
 Before shooting the duke, he reveals his motive.
 Lord Ascoyne D'Ascoyne dies from the shock of learning that he has become the ninth duke, sparing Louis from having to murder his kindly employer.
 Louis inherits the dukedom, but his triumph proves short-lived.

-Sibella's husband, Lionel, had made a drunken plea to Louis for financial help to avoid bankruptcy, but Louis turned him down flat.
-Lionel is later found dead, and a Scotland Yard detective arrests Louis on suspicion of murder.
+Sibella's husband, Lionel, had made a drunken plea to Louis for financial help to avoid bankruptcy, but Louis had turned him down.
+Lionel is later found dead and a Scotland Yard detective arrests Louis on suspicion of murder.
 Louis elects to be tried by his peers in the House of Lords.
 (Note: At the time of the film's release, this privilege had just been abolished by the Criminal Justice Act 1948, after it had been claimed in 1935 by Lord de Clifford.)
 During the trial, Louis and Edith are married.
-Sibella falsely testifies that Lionel was about to seek a divorce and name Louis as co-respondent.
+Sibella falsely testifies both that Lionel was about to seek a divorce and name Louis as co-respondent and that no suicide note was found.
 Ironically, Louis is convicted of a murder he had never even contemplated.

-Louis is visited by Sibella, who observes that the discovery of Lionel's suicide note and Edith's death would free Louis and enable them to marry, a proposal to which he agrees.
+While in prison awaiting his hanging, Louis is visited by Sibella, who observes that the belated "discovery" of Lionel's suicide note together with Louis's promise to dispose of Edith would free Louis and enable them to marry, a proposal to which, facing the gallows, he is forced to agree.
 Moments before his hanging, the discovery of the note secures his release.
 Louis finds both Edith and Sibella waiting for him outside the prison, but is undecided which to choose.
-When a reporter tells him that Tit-Bits magazine wishes to publish his memoirs, Louis suddenly remembers that he has left them behind in his cell (thereby providing the authorities with a complete confession).
+When a reporter tells him that Tit-Bits magazine wishes to publish his memoirs, Louis suddenly remembers that he has left them behind in his cell (thereby providing the authorities with a complete confession to the murders).